schoero/swissqrbill/README.md

 ## Importing the library

 Depending on the environment you are using, you may need to import the library differently.
-Please read the [importing documentation][importing documentation] to find out the best way to import the library for your environment.
+Please read the [importing documentation][importing-documentation] to find out the best way to import the library for your environment.

 <br/>

 ## Quick start

 Once you have imported SwissQRBill, it is quite easy to create a simple QR bill.
-All you have to do is to create a new `SwissQRBill` with your billing data object.
+All you have to do is to create a new [`SwissQRBill`][SwissQRBill] instance with your billing data object.
 You can then attach the QR bill to any PDFKit document.

 ```js
 import { createWriteStream } from "node:fs";